anthonydu/cpsc210-pokejar/README.md

 ### Step-by-step Instructions

-##### Opening (Visual Component)
+#### Opening (Visual Component)

 - Every time you open the app, a cool custom-made splash screen appears for three seconds before the app is launched.
-- Then, "./data/autosave.json" will be automatically loaded to the app to retrieve the save state when you last closed the app.
+- Then, data/autosave.json will be automatically loaded to the app to retrieve the save state when you last closed the app.

-##### Adding and Editing Pokémon (Action 1)
+#### Adding and Editing Pokémon (Action 1)

-- Click the "Add Pokémon" button to add a new Pokémon to your box.
+- Press the Add Pokémon button to add a new Pokémon to your box.
 The new Pokémon will have no name, no type, and no moves.
-- In order to edit your brand new Pokémon.
-Click the "Edit Pokémon" button in the "Basic Info" panel.
+- In order to edit your brand new Pokémon, press the Edit Pokémon button in the Basic Info tab.
-- The "Basic Info" panel will be replaced by the "Edit Pokémon" panel to allow you to edit your Pokémon.
+- The Basic Info tab will be replaced by the Edit Pokémon tab to allow you to edit your Pokémon's name, types, and moves.
 - As you type into the name field or choose the Pokémon's type, you can see live changes to your box on the left pane.
-- You can choose to give this Pokémon sick moves by clicking the "Add Move" button.
-Then you will be prompted with a series of popup windows to set up your move.
+- You can choose to give this Pokémon sick moves by pressing the Add Move button.
+You will then be prompted with a series of popup windows to set up your move.
-  - Number of types is limited to two and number of moves is limited to six, buttons and checkboxes will be disabled to prevent exceeding those limits.
+  - The number of types is limited to two and the number of moves is limited to four, buttons and checkboxes will be disabled to prevent exceeding these limits.
-- After you are done with customizing your Pokémon, click "Done" to return to viewing "Basic Info".
+- After you are done with customizing your Pokémon, click Done to return to the Basic Info tab.
 All info will be updated to reflect changes.

-##### Analyze Pokémon (Action 1.5)
+#### Analyze Pokémon (Action 1.5)

-- Click the "Insight" tab to view an insight on your selected Pokémon's offensive and defensive multipliers generated based on their types and moves.
+- Click the Insight tab to gain insight into the selected Pokémon's offensive and defensive multipliers generated based on their types and moves.
   - There are some footnote explaining this analysis below the multiplier table.
-- Feel free to add new Pokémon or edit your existing Pokémon to see how their insights change.
+- Feel free to add new Pokémon or edit your existing Pokémon to see how their insight change.
+Use this tool to build your ultimate Pokémon.

-##### Removing Pokémon (Action 2)
+#### Removing Pokémon (Action 2)

-- You can remove a Pokémon by selecting it and then press the "Remove Pokémon" Button.
+- You can remove a Pokémon by selecting it and then pressing the Remove Pokémon.

-##### Saving
+#### Saving

-- Once you are satisfied with your box of Pokémon, click "File" > "Save As..." on the menu bar to bring up a prompt to save the current state of the app to a JSON file anywhere you choose.
+- Once you are satisfied with your box of Pokémon, click File > Save As on the menu bar to bring up a prompt to save the current state of the app to a JSON file anywhere you choose.

-##### Loading
+#### Loading

-- By clicking "File" > "Load File...", a prompt will show up to let you choose any valid save file on your computer to be loaded directly into the app's interface.
+- By clicking File > Load File, a prompt will show up to let you choose any valid save file on your computer to be loaded directly into the app's interface.

-##### Closing
+#### Closing

-- When you close the app, the state of the app will automatically be saved to "./data/autosave.json" to be restored the next time you open the app.
+- When you close the app, the state of the app will be automatically saved to data/autosave.json to be restored the next time you open the app.